chobbledotcom/vegan-prestwich/place/campo-blanco.md

 - "Saturday: 12:00 - 23:00"
 - "Sunday: 12:00 - 21:00"
 ---

+[February 2024:](https://www.instagram.com/p/C3r5Sr4NRz6) "New menu alert! 🚨 Campo Blanco shaking some things up and adding a new vegan option: mushroom scallops!
+Have you tried them yet?
+We were impressed!"

 [September 2023:](https://dumpoir.com/c/0051740412048571023) "New Campo Blanco menu!
 More beans and greens.
 Delicious!
 And especially good if, like me, you’re keeping an eye on your iron intake 👍"